What Is Superstitious Behavior And Can It Be A Problem?

 One of the most common anxiety disorders, OCD is mostly defined by its symptoms.
 These are characterized by obsessive thoughts, images, impulses, or ideas, and subsequent compulsive behavior.

 Obsessions are unwanted thoughts, ideas, or images.
-Some people may experience a form of obsession — or what they may call an obsession — at some point in their life (think infatuation with a partner or intensely following a sports team), but this usually does not arise to what a person who lives with OCD experiences.
+Some people may experience a form of obsession — or what they may call an obsession — at some point in their life (think infatuation with a partner or intensely following a sports team), but this usually does not equate to what a person who lives with OCD experiences.
 The fixations can be debilitating and cause great anxiety, to the point where the person engages in compulsions.

 Compulsive behavior in OCD is an attempt to find relief from the thoughts or fears that occur.
 It often constitutes engagement in a specific continuous and repetitive action, like hand washing, pacing, locking and unlocking doors, and so on.
 The compulsion doesn't have to directly relate to the obsession.
 Compulsions can cause an individual to feel pain, guilt, remorse, anxiety, and grief, and they may take up a significant amount of time or mental and psychological space.
 However, the fear of stopping compulsions is typically very strong.